mrmikeyc/Parsegram/README.md

 - [x] Loading bar for sign up and login page while Parse is creating/authenticating
 - [x] Floating action button to bring user to the create post section
+- [ ] ** Need to implement swipe to refresh on recyclerview, or manually push newest created post to recycler view **

 ## Video Walkthrough